Glattbrugg railway station

 Glattbrugg railway station (Bahnhof Glattbrugg) is a railway station in Switzerland, in the Glattbrugg area of the municipality of Opfikon.
-The station is located on the main line of the Oerlikon–Bülach line and is an interchange point between the Zürich S-Bahn and the Stadtbahn Glattal light rail system.
+The station is located on the main line of the Oerlikon–Bülach line and is an interchange point between the Zurich S-Bahn and the Stadtbahn Glattal light rail system.
+It lies within fare zone 121 of the Zürcher Verkehrsverbund (ZVV).

-The station is served by S-Bahn lines S3, S9 and S15, and by Zürich tram routes 10 and 12, operating on behalf of the Stadtbahn Glattal.
+The station is served by S-Bahn lines S3, S9 and S15, and by Zurich tram routes 10 and 12, operating on behalf of the Stadtbahn Glattal.
 Glattbrugg station is some 250 m walk from Opfikon station on S-Bahn line S7.

 A large rail-served fuel depot is located to the west of the station, which is used to handle aviation fuel supplies to the nearby Zurich International Airport.

+Services

+S-Bahn

+The following S-Bahn services stop at Glattbrugg: